Jerry-Shaw/Nervsys/README.md

     Notice:
     The keys in "INIT" section have no means for system, but for developers to know what they are for.
     "__construct" will be called if no function has been specified in the values.
-    Sub-array settings are NOT allowed in this section.
+    Setting in array is NOT allowed in this section.
     Required arguments will be automatically passed.
     All returned values will be captured when exist.